FOSDEM/moderation-docs/README.md

 It can take some time before everything is configured correctly, as the changes are made with batch jobs.
 If it is urgent (e.g. during FOSDEM), contact us in the [_#infodesk_](https://chat.fosdem.org/#/room/#INFODESK:fosdem.org) channel on _chat.fosdem.org_.

-### Get in touch

-As soon as you have been confirmed as a host on one or more talks, get in touch with the speaker.
-Introduce yourself as the talk host to the speaker (we will provide you with a way to contact them) a few days before the conference, explaining what you will be doing during the conference.

 ### Watch the video
 Before the conference, take some time to watch the video so you know what it's about.
 If there is a problem with the video or the quality is not good, contact the speaker immediately.